Have you gained weight recently?

 There’s no sugar-coating it, losing weight isn’t easy.
 Those first few days and weeks can be particularly challenging but once you get into the groove you feel so good and look so good it’s addictive!

-Our plan is based on whole foods, getting rid of processed foods and our nutritional powder Shake It Off, which you can discover more about here.
+Our plan is based on whole foods, getting rid of processed foods and our nutritional powder Shake It Off.
 The programme will help you shed the kilos, sleep better and feel more energised, and that’s gotta be good right?Click to Tweet: one of the secrets to sustainable weight loss during the meno years is getting rid of sugar and processed foods.
 Click To Tweet

 We suggest paving the way by cleaning out your pantry and fridge of no-go items and going shopping to stock up on everything you need.
 Purchase a journal specifically for this time to record all of your plans and prep.
 Or, if you’re digitally inclined, get one of those folders with the clear pages for inserts to pop all of your printouts into.
 FYI: If you’re following our course we highly recommend this.

 Whatever way you’re choosing to undertake your journey – whether you’re allowing us to partner with you or if you are going it alone, here are some tips on what to expect during those first few weeks.